Charles E W Bean, Diaries, AWM38 3DRL 606/87/1 - August 1917 - Part 4

 blazed at them wildly

-with riftes or a few
+with rifles or a few

-machine gans, suddenly
+machine guns, suddenly

-spence on them with abt
+opened on them with abt

-it may have been fourteen
+(it may have been fourteen

 but it was forty to

-them) - evidents be had
+them) - evidently he had

-waited for them, The
+waited for them, & he

-gave ten a real shock.
+gave them a real shock.

 Wells was wounded &